JOHN JOHNSON, Appellant, v. HARRY DAWIDOFF

 “When I gave my deposition I surmised that this man jumped on the car and fell off when I turned to the left.
 I thought he jumped on the car, didn‘t have a good hold and slipped.
 At the speed I was going I could have swerved my car three or four feet within six or eight feet.

-"Q. Was there anything, as far as you can tell now, in the street, weather conditions; I mean by that, fog or anything; obstructions on the windshield of your car, or anything else — A. No.
+“Q. Was there anything, as far as you can tell now, in the street, weather conditions; I mean by that, fog or anything; obstructions on the windshield of your car, or any-thing else-A. No.

 “Q. . . . that would have prevented you from seeing a man standing twelve feet from the north curb of Chouteau avenue, in front of 1029 Chouteau avenue, at this particular time, and on this particular night, if you had looked in his direction?
 A. If I would have looked in his direction I would have seen him, but I didn‘t.”

-The defendant contends that the question was based on the supposition that a man was standing in the street fifty feet ahead of his car, and that his answer, based on that supposition, was, that he *349 could have seen a man but did not because there was no one there to see.
-The evidence can be so interpreted.
+The defendant contends that the question was based on the supposition that a man was standing in the street fifty feet ahead of his car, and that his answer, based on that supposition, was, that he

-[1] As above stated, the trial court submitted the case to a jury on primary negligence and also under the humanitarian doctrine.
+As above stated, the trial court submitted the case to a jury on primary negligence and also under the humanitarian doctrine.
 We may ignore the submission on primary negligence, as the points raised pertain to instructions concerning the humanitarian doctrine.
-Plaintiff's instruction number 8, given by the court, in substance informed the jury, that if the defendant saw, or by the exercise of the highest degree of care could have seen plaintiff attempting to cross over Chouteau avenue from north to south, and that plaintiff was at said time in a position of imminent peril of being struck by the defendant's car and the defendant could have thereafter, by the exercise of the highest degree of care, avoided the collision by swerving his car to the left, but failed to do so, then a verdict for plaintiff was authorized even though plaintiff may have been guilty of negligence which contributed to his injuries.
-The defendant offered and the court gave instructions 9 and 10 submitting defendant's theory of the case.
+Plaintiff‘s instruction number 8, given by the court, in substance informed the jury, that if the defendant saw, or by the exercise of the highest degree of care could have seen plaintiff attempting to cross over Chouteau avenue from north to south, and that plaintiff was at said time in a position of imminent peril of being struck by the defendant‘s car and the defendant could have thereafter, by the exercise of the highest degree of care, avoided the collision by swerving his car to the left, but failed to do so, then a verdict for plaintiff was authorized even though plaintiff may have been guilty of negligence which contributed to his injuries.
+The defendant offered and the court gave instructions 9 and 10 submitting defendant‘s theory of the case.
 Both of these instructions specifically referred to instruction 8 and are here assailed by plaintiff as being prejudicially erroneous.
 We will not attempt to give the instructions any designation such as converse instructions or sole cause instructions, but will determine whether under the evidence they properly submitted disputed questions of fact to the jury.
 Note that instruction number 8 submitted the question of whether defendant was negligent in not swerving his car if he saw or could have seen plaintiff in a position of peril.
-Defendant's instruction 9 must be considered in its entirely and therefore we set it out in full.
+Defendant‘s instruction 9 must be considered in its entirety and therefore we set it out in full.
 It reads:

 “With reference to the charge of negligence submitted to you in Instruction No. 8, the Court instructs the jury that the defendant was not required under the law to swerve his automobile until after he saw or, by the exercise of the highest degree of care, could have seen that the plaintiff was in a position of imminent danger or peril of being struck by the defendant‘s automobile and then the defendant was required only to use the means and appliances at hand to try to swerve and thus to avoid striking the plaintiff.